 A highly regarded teacher, Dr. Griswold is devoted to educating pre-med and medical students and training family medicine residents to provide complete inpatient management of adult patients, with a special focus on care for vulnerable populations.

-Dr. Griswold earned a Bachelor of Science degree in drama and English from Bard College; a nursing degree from Upstate Medical Center; a master’s degree in public health from Yale University; and a medical degree from UB.
+Dr. Griswold earned a bachelor of arts degree in drama and English from Bard College; a nursing degree from Upstate Medical Center; a master’s degree in public health from Yale University; and a medical degree from UB.
 She is a graduate of the Royal College of Physicians Educator Program.
 Over the course of her career, she has received multiple teaching and humanism awards from students and residents and has been inducted into the Richard Sarkin Memorial Chapter of the Gold Humanism Honor Society.

 Thomas J. Guttuso Sr., MD ’60